-- Developing an information sheet about maintaining confidentiality, data publication and sharing so participants can make an informed decision before consenting to participate.
+- Developing an information sheet about maintaining confidentiality, data sharing and publication so participants can make an informed decision before consenting to participate.
 Your information sheet should be approved by JCU's Human Research Ethics Committee (HREC) as part of the ethical clearance process (refer below).

-- Stating the possibility of future data publication and sharing, conditions for access (refer below) and de-identification processes (refer below)
+- Stating the possibility of future data publication and sharing, de-identification processes and conditions for access (refer below)

 - Seeking prior approval from HREC for consent forms and information sheets.

-The Australian National Data Service provides some example sentences in their guide (pp. 14-15) - the examples listed below are appropriate in different contexts (e.g. open and conditional access):
+The Australian Research Data Commons (ARDC) provides some example sentences in their guide (pp. 14) - the examples listed below are appropriate in different contexts (e.g. open and conditional access respectively):

 I agree that research data gathered for the study may be published provided my name and other identifying information is not used.
 Other genuine researchers [may] have access to this data only if they agree to preserve the confidentiality of the information as requested in this form.

 If explicit consent for sharing is not obtained at the time of the study, it may be possible to seek a waiver from reviewers or to go back to participants for additional consent.

 The National Statement on Ethical Conduct in Human Research (p.
 36) raises the ethical issue of obtaining consent for secondary use of data or information.
 It is, for example, usually impractical to obtain consent for secondary use of data routinely collected during delivery of a service and respect for participants needs to be demonstrated in other ways.